-Effective communication is critical to ministry.
-For the intercultural missionary, that communication is impacted by the diversity of culture.
-Each culture uses different communicative strategies linked to values and worldview.
-This course explores general theories of communication; the influence of worldview, values, and social structures on communication; the relational structures of communication; effective strategies for discovering similarities and differences; and bridging communication across cultures.
+Effective communication is critical to ministry, and for the intercultural missionary, that communication is impacted by the diversity of culture.
+Each culture uses different communicative strategies linked to values and worldviews.
+This course explores general theories of communication; the influence of worldview, values, and social structures on communication; the relational structures of communication, and effective strategies for discovering similarities and differences and bridging communication across cultures.